postmodernistx/pomodoro-gcal/README.md

-# Pomdoro tracker with JavaScript Google Calendar integration
+# Pomodoro tracker with JavaScript Google Calendar integration
 Small & quick web page that:

 - Plays a ticking sound for a set period of time